CraftTweaker/CraftTweaker-Documentation/docs/1.12/content/Vanilla/Events/Events/ItemExpire.md

 # ItemExpire

-The ItemExpire Event is fired whenever an Item expires (reaches its macimum lifespan).
+The ItemExpire Event is fired whenever an Item expires (reaches its maximum lifespan).
 It can be canceled to prevent the item from being flagged as dead.
 If canceled it will add `extralife` to the item's lifetime.